 I think we are fortunate at the Foyer of the Third Millennium CE to have the benefit of cross-cultural research into linguistics, comparative religion, phonosemantics, and subtle energy at our disposal.
 It is now possible for us to align some of the key teachings of the Great Traditions at not only a conceptual level, but the level of subtle expression as well, if we choose to listen to the wisdom of Sacred Words.

 We can therefore unite the world’s faiths at a deeper, more fundamental level than ever before simply by listening to the speech at the tip of our tongues and asking ourselves how unconscious wisdom of the bodymind ought to be lifted into consciousness in our day.
 Can the understanding that Muslims who worship Allah and Catholics who worship Yahweh are actually characterizing God with the subtlety of 𝍖 help to settle the question or whether they are truly worshiping the same God?
 Perhaps so.
+(Note: There are at least three acceptable customary pronunciations of Allah, with this pronunciation being uncommon at this time.)
 And can the understanding that Hindus, Chinese, and Hebrews who recognized the divine aspect of 𝌥 help us to bring harmony among the nations and religions?
 Perhaps so.

 The answer, I think, depends on what lessons we ought to take away from the agreement.
 The mere fact of agreement does not necessarily imply anything other than “coincidence” to the skeptic.
 To push the envelope of interfaith dialogue and interspirituality, in other words, we must come away from our encounter with these “coincidences” enriched by useful information and new wisdom.
 In short, our learning of Lingua-U must give us new stories that feel Good, True, and Beautiful.